 “We know that the enthusiasm we’re feeling from our amazing partners in Dublin is just the beginning,” he continued.
 “We can’t wait for the entire capital to start discovering Surprise Bags and lead the movement in Ireland.”

 The app is already available to use in Dublin and will be up and running in Galway by the end of this month.

 Others following suit

-In the meantime, other Irish businesses have been spearheading the no food waste movement in their own individual ways too – like The Gourmet Offensive (or TGO Falafel Bar) out west, for example.
-First joining the Galway food scene in 2005, the place started out as a humble market stall in the grounds of St Nicholas’ car park.
+Other Irish businesses have been spearheading the no food waste movement in their own individual ways too – like The Gourmet Offensive (or TGO Falafel Bar) out west, for example.
+First joining the Galway food scene in 2005, the place started out as a humble market stall on the grounds of St Nicholas’ car park.
 Quickly reeling people in with their delicious plant-based cooking, the team finally moved to a bricks and mortar location 10 years of hard work later.

 Always focused on providing quality food made from fresh Galway ingredients, owners Flo and his partner Eileen are also intent on being as sustainable as possible… and that of course extends to cutting down on the amount of waste they generate.

 Sourcing locally-grown, chemical-free vegetables from four different farms in the area (all within 20km of the restaurant), they launched The Gourmet Offensive Small Farmers’ Collective earlier this year.
 Allowing customers to shop produce from rural farms, anything that didn’t find a home was then used in the restaurant.
 “It worked extremely well from the point of view of food waste,” owner Flo told me.